Short-length SSVEP data extension by a novel generative adversarial networks based framework: Materials and methods

 \subsubsection{Overall framework}

-The procedure flowchart of the proposed augmentation method is illustrated in Fig. 1.
+The procedure flowchart of the proposed augmentation method is illustrated in Fig. \ref{fig1}.
 The whole process is divided into two steps.
-In the first step, we train the TEGAN, which could transform short time-window natural EEG into long time-window artificial EEG.
-Concretely, followed by the auxiliary classifier GAN (ACGAN) paradigm \cite{odena2017ACGAN}, TEGAN mainly includes two components, i.e., a generator and a discriminator, competing in a zero-sum game.
-The generator receives the real short EEG as network input, then output the extended EEG data, namely long artifical EEG data.
-The discriminator is responsible for distinguishing between long real EEG data and long fake EEG data and simultaneously identifying their respective classes.
-Let $V_G$ and $V_D$ denote the training objectives of the generator $G$ and discriminator $D$, respectively.
-Then the training of the proposed GAN frameworks can be generally expressed as:
+In the first step, we train the TEGAN, which could transform natural short-length EEG into artificial long-length EEG.
+Concretely, followed by the auxiliary classifier GAN (ACGAN) paradigm \cite{odena2017ACGAN}, TEGAN mainly includes two components, i.e., a generator and a discriminator, competing in a zero-sum game fashion.
+The generator receives the real short-length EEG as network input, then output the extended EEG data, namely artificial long-length EEG data.
+The discriminator is responsible for distinguishing between real long-length EEG data and generated long-length EEG data and simultaneously identifying their respective classes.
+Let $L_S$ be the likelihood that the TEGAN accurately classifies an input as real long-length EEG or synthetic long-length EEG, and let $L_C$ be the log-likelihood of the correct class:

-where $p_{x_s}$ and $p_{x_l}$ is the data distribution of short EEG data and long EEG data from the training dataset, respectively.
+where $p_{x_s}$ and $p_{x_l}$ is the data distribution of short-length EEG data and long-length EEG data from the training dataset, respectively.
 The notation $D(x\in C)$ represents the probability of the class label being correctly identified.
+Let $V_G$ and $V_D$ denote the training objectives of the generator $G$ and discriminator $D$, respectively.
+Then the training of the TEGAN can be generally expressed as:

-To optimize these two objective functions, we use gradient descent algorithm to train discriminator and generator alternately, and obtain the optimal parameters of generator $\theta_{G}^{*}$.
+To optimize these two objective functions, we use stochastic gradient descent algorithm to train discriminator and generator alternately, and obtain the optimal parameters of generator $\theta_{G}^{*}$.
 Hence, a short-to-long signal converter $\zeta(\cdot)$ could be constructed using $\theta_{G}^{*}$ as follows:

-In the second step, the converter $\zeta(\cdot)$ is employed to transform all short EEG into synthetic long EEG.
-Finally, the synthetic long EEG are used to train the EEG classifier and conduct classification.
-It is worth noting that since the converter is trained using only the training dataset and does not require label information as input, there is no data leakage problem during the entire operation.
-The implementation code of TEGAN would be available in Github platform.
+In the second step, the converter $\zeta(\cdot)$ is employed to transform all short-length EEG into synthetic long-length EEG.
+Finally, the synthetic long-length EEG are used to train the EEG classifier and conduct classification.
+It is worth noting that since the signal converter is trained using only the training dataset and does not require label as input of pretrained generator.